kevschoo/C323-Final-Project/README.md

 Here's a walkthrough of implemented user stories:
 Here is an example of signing up, searching, ordering, editing orders, getting notifications, and more.

 <img src='walkthrough.gif' title='Video Walkthrough' width='50%' alt='Video Walkthrough' />

-Here is an example of logging in and seeing a calender with an old purchase as well as map view.
+Here is an example of logging out and then logging in and seeing that orders are unique to users, looking at the calendar screen with an old purchase as well as map view.

 <img src='walkthrough2.gif' title='Video Walkthrough' width='50%' alt='Video Walkthrough' />
 ## Notes